xpresserjs/framework-v2/about/xpresser.md

 We already know what **Xpresser** is, but what is **Xpresser v2**?

-Right from the start, xpresser had one goal which is to take an object of `configurations` and return fully extensible `framework` for you to use.
+Right from the start, xpresser had one goal which is to take an object of `configurations` and return a fully extensible `framework` for you to use.
 With the idea of the configuration object as the snapshot or the state of the application.